shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step5.md

     Also, notice that the **Traces** tab shows a linked trace.

 10. Navigate to <a href="https://app.datadoghq.com/logs/pipelines" target="_datadog">**Logs > Configurations > Pipelines**</a> to see the of Integration Pipelines for the log sources: **Datadog Agent**, **python**, **Ruby**.

-### Assessment

-You can continue to explore the log data from the Storedog App.
-When you are done, click `grademe`{{execute}} to receive a grade for this activity.